cloudmesh-community/book/chapters/cloud/chameleon/hardware.md

 ## Live updates

-You can browse detailed information about the resources offered for bare metal reconfiguration in our [Resource Discovery Portal](https://www.chameleoncloud.org/user/discovery/).
+You can browse detailed information about the resources offered for bare metal reconfiguration in the [Resource Discovery Portal](https://www.chameleoncloud.org/user/discovery/).